University of Minnesota Old Campus Historic District: Burton Hall, 1894

-Named in honor of university president Miriam Burton, it was the main library building on campus until Walter Library opened in 1924.
+Named in honor of University president Miriam Burton, it was the main library building on campus until Walter Library opened in 1924.
 Before Burton Hall was built, the library collection was housed in Old Main.
 A series of fires in Old Main convinced the Board of Regents that a new, fireproof building was needed.
 President William Watts Folwell first consulted with LeRoy Buffington on a library design, but the Regents overruled him.
 After much debate between the Regents and the faculty, the design was eventually finalized.
 In an act of compromise, the exterior was designed by Buffington in a severe Greek Revival style and the interior was designed by Charles Sedgwick in a rather ornate Victorian style.
 The building originally included an assembly hall which doubled as a chapel.
-The building is currently home to the College of Education and Human Development.
+It is currently home to the College of Education and Human Development.